-Document number 2. (choose as appropriate)OperatorGroup of operators - see point 9 3.
+Mandatory elements 1.
+Document number (choose as appropriate) - Operator - Group of operators - see point 9 3.
 Name and address of the operator or group of operators: 4.
 Name and address of the competent authority, or, where appropriate, control authority or control body of the operator or group of operators and code number in the case of control authority or control body: 5.
-Activity or activities of the operator or group of operator rs (choose as appropriate) • Production Preparation Distribution/Placing on the market • Storing • Import • Export 6.
-Category or categories of products as referred to in Artic Parliament and of the Council (1) and production methods (a) unprocessed plants and plant products, including seeds a Production method: □ organic production excluding during the conversion □ production during the conversion period □ organic production with non-organic production (b) livestock and unprocessed livestock products Production method: □ organic production excluding during the conversion □ production during the conversion period □ organic production with non-organic production period (c) algae and unprocessed aquaculture products Production method: □ organic production excluding during the conversion □ production during the conversion period □ organic production with non-organic production period (d) processed agricultural products, including aquaculture production method: □ production of organic products □ production of in-conversion products □ organic production with non-organic production oducts, for use as food
+Activity or activities of the operator or group o f operators (choose as appropriate) - Production - Preparation - Distribution/ Placing on the market - Storing - Import - Export 6.
+Category or categories of products as referred to European Parliament and of the Council (1) and (a) unprocessed plants and plant products, includin Production method: ☐ organic production excluding during the ☐ production during the conversion period ☐ organic production with non-organic production with non-organic production organic production with non-organic production organic production with non-organic prod g seeds and other plant reproductive material conversion period (b) livestock and unprocessed livestock products Production method: organic production excluding during the production during the conversion period organic production with non-organic production algae and unprocessed aquaculture products .
+Production method: ☐ organic production excluding during the ☐ production during the conversion period ☐ organic production with non-organic production (d) processed agricultural products, including aquae Production method: ☐ production of organic products ☐ production of in-conversion products ☐ organic production with non-organic production products